Supported Providers

 See Subscription Tiers for a full plan comparison.

-5. Click Save — Cost Optix will immediately attempt to verify the credentials and queue a data sync
+- Save — Cost Optix verifies the credentials and queues a data sync

-After a successful connection, your first cost data will appear within the provider’s typical billing lag window.
+After a successful connection, your first cost data appears within the provider’s typical billing lag window.

 Data Security